lukekarter/Denary-to-Binary-Converter/README.md

 # Denary to 8 bit unsigned binary converter
-Small project using subprograms to convert Denary numbers from 0-255 to 8 bit binary.
+Incomplete small project using subprograms to convert Denary numbers from 0-255 to 8 bit binary.